kubukoz/blog/mdoc/flavors-of-shared-state.md

 Well, that'd work, but it'd certainly go against the point of all this abstraction.
 Surely we can find something else.

 All we need is to propagate the `Counter` from our request handler to the client.
-If this sounds to you like a reader monad, that's certainly one tool to achieve this!
+If this sounds to you like a `Reader` monad, that's certainly one tool to achieve this!
 However, we're not always going to be able to use it:

 - it implies that `UserService`'s methods have a reader monad in their return types
   - this means that we either use polymorphic effects (AKA Tagless Final), or hardcode the exact reader monad with the exact type of context that we we need (`Counter`)